-Venture capital is going to get even bigger, faster, and more expensive this year – TechCrunch
+Venture capital is going to get even bigger, faster and more expensive this year – TechCrunch

 2021 could be more than just more of the same; this year could set fresh records for private investment results.

 Parsing data from Silicon Valley Bank’s most recent markets’ report, I’ve pulled a few trends that help illustrate where the startup and private capital markets are heading this year.
-And, for flavor, I’ve also collected some data from an Insight Partners’ dive into the impact that middle-ages startups have on job creation.
+And, for flavor, I’ve also collected some data from an Insight Partners’ dive into the impact that middle-aged startups have on job creation.
 That final set of data will illustrate how quickly the startup market has bounced back from COVID-19 lows to near-record numbers and what that rebound could mean for 2021.

 It’s going to be one hell of a year.
 Let’s talk about why.